loopingz/webda.io/readmes/Authentication.md

 ```

 This is the same for the other providers, except **Twitter** where the fields are OAuth1 : consumerKey and consumerSecret

-## Polymer

-You have a Polymer behavior that implement the Authentication : ...